neoforged/Documentation/docs/entities/renderer.md

         // Calling super will automatically render the layer for you. super.render(state, poseStack, bufferSource, packedLight);
         // Then, do custom rendering here, if applicable.
     }

+    // getTextureLocation is an abstract method in LivingEntityRenderer that we need to override.
+    // The texture path is relative to textures/entity, so in this example, the texture should be located at
+    // assets/examplemod/textures/entity/example_entity.png.
+The texture will then be supplied to and used by the model.
+    @Override
+    public ResourceLocation getTextureLocation(MyEntityRenderState state) {
+        return ResourceLocation.fromNamespaceAndPath("examplemod", "example_entity");
+    }
 }
 ```